How to open a bank account in India from the US

 Instead of sending your payment with your regular bank you might be better off sending your transfer with a specialist service like Wise.

-The rules about who can open bank accounts in India are fairly complex, which means that if you’re not resident in India and you’re not an NRI, PIO or OCI, getting a traditional bank account can be tricky.
+The rules about who can open bank accounts in India are fairly complex, which means that if you’re not resident in India and you’re not an NRI, PIO or OCI, getting a bank account can be tricky.

-- Can a foreigner open an account in India?
+Can a foreigner open an account in India?

 If you’re a legal resident of India, or an NRI, PIO or OCI you’ll be able to open a bank account in India.
 Exactly what process you need to follow will depend on your residence status.
 If you don’t fall into any of these categories, you’ll probably find it easier to open an online account with a specialist provider.

-- How much do I need to open a bank account in India?
+How much do I need to open a bank account in India?

 Some bank accounts in India have minimum deposit and minimum balance requirements.
 Others, including specialist services, may be completely free to open with no minimum balance – compare a few providers to get the best deal for your needs.

-- Can I open an Indian bank account online?
+Can I open an Indian bank account online?

-If you’re eligible to open an account and have a full set of attested documentation you may be able to open an account online with some traditional Indian banks.
+If you’re eligible to open an account and have a full set of attested documentation you may be able to open an account online with some Indian banks.
 Alternatively, choose a specialist provider to open your account from home on your laptop or mobile device, with a more flexible verification process.

-- Can I open a bank account in India before landing?
+Can I open a bank account in India before landing?

 NRI, OCI and PIO customers may be able to open an account as a non-resident.
 Other customers are likely to have to wait until they can prove their legal residence in India.
-Instead, why not get a smart and flexible account from an online specialist service like Wise instead.
+Instead, why not get a smart and flexible account from an online specialist service like Wise or Revolut instead.